Symptoms of vaginal thrush

 You might not have any symptoms of thrush, and not realise you have it, but if you do get symptoms, they may include:

 - feeling itchy and sore outside your vagina, which is an area called your vulva

-- thick, white vaginal discharge (like cottage cheese)
+- a thick, white vaginal discharge (it may look like cottage cheese)

-Your GP or pharmacist will usually be able to diagnose thrush from your symptoms.
-He or she may also ask you about your medical history and whether you've had thrush before.
+If you don’t have any symptoms of thrush, it might be picked up by your GP or at a sexual health clinic in a test for something else.
+If you do have symptoms, your doctor, nurse or pharmacist will usually be able to diagnose thrush just by asking about them.
+They may also ask you about your medical history and whether you've had thrush before.

-If over-the-counter treatments haven’t helped your symptoms, your GP may suggest examining you or may recommend a swab test.
-A swab looks similar to a small round cotton bud and can be used to collect a sample of cells or discharge from your vagina.
-This is to check you have thrush and not a bacterial infection.
-The test isn't usually painful, although it may feel a little uncomfortable.
+If over-the-counter treatments haven’t helped, your doctor or nurse might examine you, or do a swab test.
+A swab looks similar to a small round cotton bud and is used to collect a sample of cells or discharge from your vagina.
+This will check if you have thrush, and not another type of infection.
+The test isn't usually painful, although it might feel a little uncomfortable.